 Oh Baby Baby!
+Here is a veterans Mama’s list of 5 products to skip when shopping for your baby.
 When preparing for a baby whether it is your first or your third, every item has a “do I really need this” moment if you are trying to be conscious of your budget.
 As a first time mom, I have learned what I got my money’s worth out of and what was a waste.

 But don’t get me wrong, everything is packed up in hopes that the next future baby uses anything that my daughter did and did not use.

 Changing Table: I knew that a changing table and a dresser were not in the plans for my daughter’s nursery, so I combined the two ideas into one.
 Which is not a genius, inventive decision on my part, it’s clearly all over Pinterest, which is where I got the idea.
 Whether you have the space for it or not, it soon becomes unneeded furniture.
 When the child grows up to potty training stage, you now have furniture that is useless.
 Even if you have the space, forgo the expense of this baby product.

 Designer Diaper Bag: If you have the money for a fancy bag then be my guest, however the baby is going to be expensive enough.
 You never know what expenses will arise once baby arrives.
 For instance, I chose to have the larger recovery room after delivery.
 This was not a prepared expense however this was well worth the extra money.
 Plus, they continued to take the baby for required tests, what seemed like every 5 minutes, and the bill for these tests later were enough to buy a bag or two!
 These expenses I was not aware of at the time I was preparing for my delivery.